shortdudey123/blender-salt/README.md

 - port (port that salt-api is listening on)
 - username (PAM user that can execute salt commands)
 - password (password for specified user)
+- ssl (connect to the salt-api via ssl)

 Example
 ```ruby